 She also is working on a policy brief to share the research team’s method with Delaware’s congressional delegation.
-Additionally, Bothi is passing information along to colleagues working with the Kenya Medical Research Institute and in other nongovernmental organizations across the world.
+Additionally, Bothi is passing information along to colleagues working with the Kenya Medical Research Institute and other nongovernmental organizations across the world.

-“Like any other technology or innovation, our off-the-shelf decontamination method will only have impact if people are aware of it,” she said.
+“Like any other technology or innovation, our off-the-shelf decontamination method will only have an impact if people are aware of it,” she said.

-The researchers concede that mask re-use is not ideal, but they also recognize that not all hospitals or other patient care facilities are equipped with enough PPE to meet demand in a crisis, so first responders may be required to reuse masks in emergency situations.
+The researchers concede that mask reuse is not ideal, but they also recognize that not all hospitals or other patient care facilities are equipped with enough PPE to meet demand in a crisis, so first responders may be required to reuse masks in emergency situations.

-This includes doctors, nurses and emergency response personnel, but also extends to staff behind-the-scenes who may be cleaning, disinfecting or preparing spaces for patient care.
+This includes doctors, nurses, and emergency response personnel, but also extends to staff behind the scenes who may be cleaning, disinfecting, or preparing spaces for patient care.
 Beyond hospitals, PPE is worn in residential facilities and rural clinics around the globe that may have limited access to resources.